 The Father Crowley Vista Point provides a terrific view of dark lava flows intermixing with volcanic cinders, plummeting into the colors of Rainbow Canyon.
 Don’t be startled if you hear noise overhead—the military uses this area of the park for its jet fighter low-flight training.

 A nearly full-day excursion, the Racetrack is only accessible to those driving a four-wheel-drive vehicle with good tires.
 The destination, however, is well worth the effort.
 Here, in the northwest region of the park, you can see the infamous moving rocks.

 Two miles south of the Grandstand parking area, park your vehicle and walk about a half-mile toward the southeast corner of the mesa for the best views of the rocks and their paths.
 Mystery surrounds the odd formations, which have gradually slid across the arid flats, leaving trails in their wake—some weighing as much as 700 pounds!

-Top Outdoor Adventure Activities in Death Valley National Park
+Top Outdoor Things to Do in Death Valley National Park

 More than 20 hiking trails are found within Death Valley National Park.
 Although the park is open 24 hours a day, 365 days a year, it is important to be prepared when setting out for a hike in this barren, desolate area.
 The National Park Service suggests that the best time to hike in Death Valley is from November through March, when temperatures are lower.
 The NPS also suggests going on low elevation hikes on cooler winter days, and heading into the higher elevations to escape summer temperatures; the peaks can be covered in snow in the winter and spring.
 For mellow winter outings, consider donning a pair of snowshoes.
 If tackling burlier winter-hiking objectives, be sure to bring winter clothing, an ice axe and crampons.